LarsBesselmann/LibertyGettingStarted-Lab/README.md

     <kbd>![image042](./images/media/image042.png)</kbd>

-4. The Liberty plugin as well as the Liberty server artifacts get downloaded, then the server is ready for testing.
+4. The Liberty Maven Plugin as well as the Liberty server artifacts get downloaded, then the server is ready for testing.

     <kbd>![image043](./images/media/image043.png)</kbd>